Form 8832 Business Classification Election – What Expats Need to Know

 Businesses registered abroad aren’t automatically classified in the same way as businesses registered in the States, and unless expats classify their business electively, they may find themselves with an unexpected IRS corporation tax bill.

-IRS form 8832, The Entity Classification Election, is used to classify business entities for tax purposes.
-In laymen’s terms, this means that you can use form 8832 to choose to have:
+IRS form 8832, The Entity Classification Election, is used to classify business entities for tax purposes, to avoid automatic classification.
+This means that you can use form 8832 to choose to have:

 – a corporation with more than one owner treated as a partnership for tax purposes

 – a corporation with a single owner treated as a ‘disregarded entity’ for tax purposes

 – a partnership treated as a corporation for tax purposes

 – a ‘disregarded entity’ treated as a corporation for tax purposes

 The second of these classifications is most often useful to expats who are effectively freelancers trading through a corporation, or small business owners.

 US citizens have to report their foreign income and business activities whertever in the world they live, as well as filing a US tax return to report their global income.

 A disregarded entity is a business that is treated as ‘disregarded’ for tax purposes.
 This means that the company reports through the individual’s federal income tax return, with no separate corporate filing necessary.
 US-registered, single owner limited liability companies are automatically considered disregarded entities.